thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 });
 ```

 Initially the test will fail.
 We need a way to know if the function has already been invoked.
-Here's one way of doing just that:

 ```javascript
 //debouncer.js